 We do not and cannot know the ending.
 There is none, or rather each ending marks a beginning, any guess that we might offer of an ultimate purpose, of a goal, remains unknowable, beyond the continuing unfolding of life…endless change..
 Progress?
 It’s difficult to say as the earth system collapses and ‘reboots’ over time.
 The expression of the whole is observable only in moments, in its parts.

-The aphorism, ‘it takes a village to raise a child’, begins to get at what it means to be alive, that we all depend on each other, connected, related through the dynamic processes of being, of the flow of energy and its ‘in-forming’, its translation into matter and form.
+The aphorism, ‘it takes a village to raise a child’, begins to get at what it means to be alive, that we all depend on each other, connected, related through the dynamic processes of being, the flow of energy and its ‘in-forming’, the translation of matter and form.
 We are each a unique expression of this process.
 If we are ever to fulfill our potential, if we will ever be able to discern what that might be, we must recognize these connections.
 Our individuality is a selfish story we tell ourselves, one that fires our ambition to differentiate ourselves, to put ourselves ‘above’ others, to claim exceptionalism, and in so doing, lose the larger game playing out before us.
-As ‘individuals’ we are incomplete, hobbled in our larger social and ecological roles, we devalue ourselves when we fail, and in so doing see ourselves as separate, individuals rather than the ‘collectives’ that we are.
-We may act individually, actions which are informed by both our past and the actions of all around us, but are in fact linked directly by lines of dependency, recognized or not.
-We are forever a part of something much larger than ourselves.
-We are bounded composites, never truly independent, as both individuals and a species, communities integrated into these unique wholes, even our consciousness is a product of this collective relationship.
+As ‘individuals’ we are incomplete, hobbled in our larger social and ecological roles, we devalue ourselves when we fail, individuals rather than the ‘collectives’ that we are.
+We may act individually, even ‘freely’, but our actions will always be informed by both our past and the actions of all around us.
+We forever linked across time and space, directly by lines of dependency, recognized or not.
+We are inevitably part of something much larger than ourselves.
+We are bounded composites, never truly independent, as both individuals and a species, communities integrated into unique wholes.
+Even our consciousness is a product of this collective relationship.
 ‘Shaped’ by and shaping the conditions in which we live.
-The synapses in our brains both fluid and solid, responding to the world around us and with in, with our use and disuse.
-Connected in countless unseen ways, essential and impactful never the less.
+The synapses in our brains, responding and working to shape the world around us and with in.
+We are connected in countless unseen ways, essential and impactful never the less.

 One of my most recent reads is mycologist, Patricia Ononiwu Kaishian’s, “Forest Euphoria: The Abounding Queerness of Nature”.
 It is a critique of how we do science, how we, collectively, look at and live in this world, and in the doing, do damage to ourselves and the world.
 Her book is a wakeup call, for a return to a science and appreciation for life that we have moved away from.
 It is in part a paen to the world she knew as a child, once lost, now found her way back to.
 A world which western science and culture has largely turned its back on.
 Science lags behind, necessarily, the ‘new’ thinking.
 It is inherently conservative.
 Demanding proof.
 It is often linear and direct.
 Either/or.
 Binary.
 If this then that.
 But science is reteaching itself now to think in terms of wholes.

 The atomistic thinking of the last 300 years has taught us much about the inner workings of life and the universe, of its parts, but not of the ‘miracles’ of wholes, those near ‘magical’ leaps we are beginning to understand through our investigations of the quantum universe, of its roles in life.
 As a society we are beginning to think more in terms of continuums than in strictly limited binary responses.
 This is in keeping with the practice of looking at the future, at outcomes, in terms of probabilities.
 Certainties, when we look into specifics, are less so.
 What once seemed simple and direct, now is more a product of multiple influences which interact in complex ways.
 There is very little in the universe that is simply either/or.
-Very little that exists in the world, outside of the laboratory, is determined by two variables which can wholly explain a particular behavior, process or form.
+Our computers may utilize binary logic, but life doesn’t.
+Very little that exists in the world, outside of the laboratory, is determined by a single variable which can wholly explain a particular behavior or outcome, process or form.
+The classical physics of Newton, only goes so far.
+Life is not as simple as one billiard ball striking another.
 Most phenomena are far more complexly related.
 Science seeks to explain, to draw ‘lines’ between different events and processes, explain similarities in structure…to a point.
 But because life and this universe is infinitely interwoven, to explain it in the language of science’s strictly controlled environment of the classic lab experiment, controlling for all other variables, but the one we are testing, so that we can understand its effects, misses much of life.
-In physics you can read about the 3-body problem, how with three variables it is very difficult to predict an outcome and, over time, with each following event, it becomes impossible.
+In physics you can read about the 3-body problem, how with three variables it is very difficult to predict an outcome and, over time, with each following event, it very quickly becomes impossible.
 Quantum physics acknowledges this and speaks in terms of probabilities, not certainties.

 Queer Ecology